Graves (wine region)

 Graves ([ɡʁav], gravelly land) is an important subregion of the Bordeaux wine region.
 Graves is situated on the left bank of the Garonne River, in the upstream part of the region, southeast of the city Bordeaux and stretches over 50 km.
-Graves is the only Bordeaux subregion which is famed for all three of Bordeaux' three main wine types—reds, dry whites and sweet wines—although red wines dominate the total production.
-Graves AOC is also the name of one Appellation d'origine contrôlée (AOC) which covers most, but not all of the Graves subregion.
+Graves is the only Bordeaux subregion famed for all three of Bordeaux's three main wine types (reds, dry whites and sweet wines) although red wines dominate the total production.
+Graves AOC is also the name of one Appellation d'origine contrôlée (AOC) that covers most but not all of the Graves subregion.

 The area encompasses villages including Sauternes, Pessac, Talence, Léognan, Martillac, Saint-Morillon, and Portets.

-The name Graves derives from its intensely gravelly soil.
+The name "Graves" derives from its intensely gravelly soil.
 The soil is the result of glaciers from the Ice Age, which also left white quartz deposits that can still be found in the soil of some of the top winemaking estates.

 History

 The Graves is considered the birthplace of claret.
-Graves wine production for export dates back to Eleanor of Aquitaine, who married Henry II, King of England, creating a flourishing trade between both countries: wine versus coal and iron.
+Its wine production for export dates back to Eleanor of Aquitaine, who married Henry II, King of England, creating a flourishing trade between both countries: wine versus coal and iron.
 In the Middle Ages, the wines that were first exported to England were produced in this area.
-At that time, the Médoc subregion north of the city Bordeaux still consisted of marshland unsuitable for viticulture, while Graves were naturally better-drained.
+At that time, the Médoc subregion, north of Bordeaux, still consisted of marshland unsuitable for viticulture though Graves were naturally better drained.

-Château Pape Clément, founded at the turn of the 14th century by the future Pope Clement V, was the first named chateau in all of Bordeaux.
-In 1663, Samuel Pepys' mention of Château Haut-Brion was the first recorded mention of French claret in London.
+Château Pape Clément, which was founded at the turn of the 14th century by the future Pope Clement V, was the first named chateau in all of Bordeaux.
+In 1663, Samuel Pepys's mention of Château Haut-Brion was the first recorded mention of French claret in London.

 After Médoc was drained by the Dutch in mid-17th century, Médoc gradually took over the role as the source of the most prized Bordeaux wines.
 In the Bordeaux Wine Official Classification of 1855, only one Graves property, Château Haut-Brion, one of the four original First Growths, was included among the red wines, with all the rest being Médoc properties.
 All the sweet wines of the 1855 classification were from Sauternes, which is a part of Graves.

 A classification of Graves wine was carried out in 1953 for its red wine producers.
 Dry white wines were included in an updated 1959 classification.
 In 1987, the part of Graves containing most of the producers of its most expensive wines, closest to the city of Bordeaux itself, created a separate AOC under the name Pessac-Léognan.
 This has had the effect of devaluing the name and price of wines simply labeled with the Graves appellation.